 The Darlington Road Upgrade Project comprises the construction of 3km of free-flow motorway (with a maximum of five lanes in each direction), nine overbridges and at grade side surface roads.
 The project forms part of the Adelaide North-South Corridor Upgrade which is the centerpiece of South Australia’s transport infrastructure strategy.
 It is arguably the most complex road project ever undertaken in South Australia with the upgrade taking place along the busiest road in the state within a heavily developed environment.
 Traffic makeup and volume combined with mixed residential, industrial, institutional and commercial land use along the corridor meant that the upgrade required clever and innovative engineering to deal with the complexity and constraints of such a dense brownfield environment.

-SMEC (in association with its Joint Venture partners) is responsible for design coordination, traffic modelling, traffic engineering, geotechnical, bridge and road design, drainage and hydrology, and Intelligent Transportation System (ITS) design.
+Together with its Joint Venture Partners, SMEC was responsible for design coordination, traffic modelling, geotechnical investigations, traffic engineering, bridge and road design, drainage and Intelligent Transportation System (ITS) design.